schott12521/compose-cupertino/README.md

 # Usage

-This package is published to Maven Packages: // TODO include link
+This package is published to Maven Central Repository: [cupertino-core on Maven Central](https://central.sonatype.com/artifact/io.github.schott12521/cupertino-core)

 Depend on the [latest version](https://github.com/schott12521/compose-cupertino/releases) by declaring this in libs.versions.toml: